 He assumed the post of Chancellor in 1996, and in 2004 became Chancellor Emeritus.
 Dr. Butler served as Interim President from Dec.
 2008 through Aug.
 2010.

 Alicia D.H.
-Monroe, M.D., Senior Dean of Education and Senior Vice President of Academic Affairs and Faculty Development
+Monroe, M.D., Provost and Senior Vice President of Academic and Faculty Affairs

 At Baylor College of Medicine, Monroe will provide oversight and support to the College’s four schools – the Medical School, the Graduate School of Biomedical Sciences, the School of Allied Health Sciences and the National School of Tropical Medicine.
 In her role as vice president of academic affairs and faculty development, she will establish the Academic and Faculty Development Office which will focus on designing a comprehensive faculty orientation and development program including faculty mentoring and career development.